-The Jackery Explorer 1000 and smaller (160, 240, 300, 500) can handle panels rated between 12-30V.
+The Jackery Explorer power stations can handle panels rated between 12-30V.
 What this means is that the VOC rating needs to be within that range.
-The latest Explorer 1500 and 2000 can handle up to 50V.
 You can usually find the VOC rating in the specifications of a panel.

 Since the 500 and smaller can’t handle even close to 100W input, I wouldn’t connect more than a single 100W panel unless you live in an area that is often cloudy or where the sun is weak.

-To stay below 30V when connecting panels to the 1000 and smaller, you need to use 12V solar panels and if you want to connect more than one you have to use an MC4 Y branch which creates a parallel connection.
+To stay below 30V when connecting panels, you need to use 12V solar panels and if you want to connect more than one you have to use an MC4 Y branch which creates a parallel connection.

 A parallel connection is done with an MC4 Y branch.
 This combines the amperages, but keeps the voltage the same.
 So if you have a 100W 12V panel rated at 18V @ 6A (like the Renogy 100W), combing two in parallel will output 18V @ 12A.

 It’s not safe to connect two panels in series to any of the Explorers (except the first gen 1500 and 2000, not the newer ones) and smaller since that will double the voltage and most likely exceed the 30V maximum.
 If you connect several panels you also need to make sure that the wire is thick enough to handle the amperage.